-Angela Carter, "The Infernal Desire Machines of Doctor Hoffman."

 She waited until the part when the Green Knight challenged Gawain to a contest (even though Gawain knew the knight was immortal and could never be killed) and then spoke up.

 “And did he accept?” she broke in.
 Rupin’s eyes flicked up from the book.

 "Yes," he said.

 Leona snorted.
 "Idiot.
 It would have been smarter of him not to show."

-Rupin sat in an overstuffed chair, legs crossed, one slippered foot dangling.
+Rupin sat in an overstuffed chair with his legs crossed, one slippered foot dangling.
 Leona, who could never bear sitting still in Rupin's presence, paced the room, occasionally stabbing the fire with a poker.
-There was a lion skin rug in front of the hearth and she took particular joy in trampling it.
+There was a lion skin rug in front of the hearth that she took particular joy in trampling.

-"Perhaps," Rupin said.
-"But, if you'll hear the rest of the tale—"
+"Maybe," Rupin said.
+"But, if you'll hear the rest—"

 "Now my lord, I'm afraid your story has given me a terrible headache.
 I must retire."